Lagrangians

 Rectified Power Unit of degree n

-n Degree of the polynomial in the power unit
+n float Degree of the polynomial in the power unit

 lagr_relu

 Rectified Linear Unit.
-Same as repu of degree 2
+Same as lagr_repu of degree 2

 Type Default Details